kacparas/meta_geofetch/readme.md

 - Samples are retreived using a variety of keywords
 - Data needs to be inspected/filtered for sample selection

-Additionally, this improves geofetch Python package for Mac users (see below).

 ## Usage

 ```python meta_geofetch.py```